smilejeen/PNGseqR/ReadMe.md

 ```

-###Plots for four BSA methods,the plot can be found
 #### Figure 1
 ![](https://github.com/smilejeen/PNGseqR/blob/main/BSA_analysis_plots.jpg)
 Figure 1 Candidate region identified by different algorithms in PNGseqR for maize small kernel mutant.
 Plots produced by the *plot_BSA()* function with a 5 Mb sliding window: (A-D).The scatter plots exported from the BSA results, the used algorithms are Δ(SNP-index), empirical bayes, ED, and G-test.
 (E-H) the tricube-smoothed values on the genome.
 Red line threshold shows the region containing SNPs whose tricube-smoothed values are higher than 99.5% of all values, and blue line threshold shows the SNPs whose P-values are lower than 0.001 based on permutation test.